 - Biotin: B-vitamin that helps regulate insulin, blood sugar, and the metabolism of fat and protein.

 - Vitamin B-12: Enhances energy.
 Also helpful in preventing brain inflammation.

 - L-Carnitine: Ensures more efficient fat burning.

-- Chromium Picolinate: Helps the body better process carbohydrates while combating insulin resistance, helps balance hormone levels and improves blood sugar levels.
-Also, helps the body burn fat.
+- Chromium Picolinate: Helps the body better process carbohydrates while combating insulin resistance, helps balance hormone levels, and improves blood sugar levels.
+It also helps the body burn fat.